SS Norwich City: Rescue

-On 4 December sea conditions were little better, but the islanders took the remaining survivors off the atoll.
+On 4 December, sea conditions were a little better, but the islanders took the remaining survivors off the atoll.
 They made several trips with their surfboat, taking three survivors on each trip.
-Beyond the reef they transferred them to Lincoln Ellsworths motor launch.
+Beyond the reef, they transferred them to Lincoln Ellsworths motor launch.
 Lincoln Ellsworth embarked 12 survivors, including Captain Hamer.
 She made for Sydney, where the survivors transferred to the Clan Line ship Clan Graham, which left on 7 December for Britain.
 Trongate embarked the other 12, and returned to Apia, where she arrived on 7 December, and two of the Arab survivors were hospitalised.

-On 29 December 1929 representatives of the Board of Trade in Apia held a court of inquiry into the loss of the ship.
+On 29 December 1929, representatives of the Board of Trade in Apia held a court of inquiry into the loss of the ship.
 Both Second Officer Lott and Trongates Master told the court that the rescue would have been impossible without the islanders, and the skill and bravery with which they handled their surfboat.
 The court unanimously concurred.
 The Royal Humane Society of Australasia awarded each of the indigenous boatmen £5 for their boatmanship in the rescue.
 The award was presented by Administrator of the Gilbert and Ellice Islands, Colonel HH Allen.

 Wreck

 Norwich Citys wreck remained a sea mark on the reef for decades.
-However, by 1989 only her keel, engine, two bunker tanks, and one of her boilers remained.
-By 2010 the boiler had gone, and by 2016 her engine had also disappeared.
+However, by 1989, only her keel, engine, two bunker tanks, and one of her boilers remained.
+By 2010, the boiler had gone, and by 2016 her engine had also disappeared.
 The sea detached both bunker tanks from the wreck, driving them shoreward.